SinaRampe/SinaRampe/README.md

 - 👋 Hi, I’m @SinaRampe
-- 👀 I’m interested in Digital Health and GLLMs.
+- 👀 I’m interested in Digital Health and Generative AI.
 - 🤗 I´d love to connect with pharmacists and other healthcare professionals, who are working in the area of Data Driven Healthcare.
 - 📫 How to reach me: sinarampe@gmail.com or https://www.linkedin.com/in/sina-rampe/